RachWalm/dog-api/README.md

 ## Features

+### Change to initial dog profile model

+The original dog profile model had the vaccination information and the details of the dog all in one model.
+This was found to be extremely bulky and gave the issue of the vaccination information would not want to be on public display.
+Therefore, they were separated into one model that was entirely vaccination information and one that was the remaining dog profile.

 ### Automatic record creation for user profile and dog vaccine

 As for each user and each dog it was requirement that the user had a user profile and the dog had a vaccination record, user_profile record automatically creates when the auth app sets up a User and a dog_vaccine record automatically creates when dog_profile is created.
 Therefore generics.ListAPIView not generics.CreateListAPIView was used in the views as there should never be any reason to create these records.
 You would never want a user profile or dog vaccine record without the corresponding user or dog profile.
 These records are deleted by CASCADE so that there aren't orphan records either way.

+This should also mean that their id numbers in the record (primary key) are likely to be synchronised, which may prove useful for later features.

 These were created with code :